-&lt;sup>11We also infer investments for plants that exited HPV status and eliminate investments in compliance (see Section 3.2).
+$^{^{12}}$ We also infer investments for plants that exited HPV status and eliminate investments in compliance

 We collapse the ECHO data from the pollution source (AFS ID) level to the plant (FRS number) level using a crosswalk provided by the EPA, and aggregate to the quarter level.
 We limit our study to the seven most polluting North American Industry Classification System (NAICS) industrial sectors, as listed in Table 2 below.
-This forms our analysis data, which are at the plant / quarter level and extend from Q1:2007 until Q3:2013.
+This forms our analysis data, which are at the plant / quarter level and extend from Q1:2007 until Q3:2013.13